Top 5 Memory Games For Seniors To Improve Memory Retention

 Now, placing a time limit or even changing categories will add another level of challenge to the mental action involved in flexibility.

-The Name Game promotes social interaction, boosting communications skills, for the players need to actively listen and verbally express one after the other.
+The Name Game promotes social interaction, boosting communication skills, for the players need to actively listen and verbally express one after the other.

 It represents mental stimulation by way of talking with others, creating meaningful conversations and connections—what could be a great activity for seniors.